Share

 3. Pay down your debt faster.

-We covered the importance of maintaining a low utilization ratio, but what do you do if you’re already above the recommended threshold?
-Carrying too much debt can damage your credit and make interest payments feel like a permanent part of life, but a few simple strategies can help you pay down your balances, and get you moving toward a healthier relationship with credit:
+Carrying too much debt can damage your credit and make interest payments feel like a permanent part of life, but a few simple strategies can help you pay down your balances.

 Consult a credit counselor.

-certified credit counselor can review your financial situation, help you build a workable budget, and coordinate repayment options with your creditors.
-You may want to check upfront if the credit counseling service you choose charges any fees for their services.
+certified credit counselor can review your financial situation, help you make a budget, and coordinate repayment options with creditors.
+Some counselors charge fees so be sure to check first.

 Consider consolidation.